Understanding Flood Insurance in the USA

 Rising Climate Risks & Natural Disasters

-Climate change has intensified storms, leading to severe flooding even in areas once considered safe.
-In 2024 alone, over 40% of flood claims came from low-to-moderate risk zones.
+Climate change has made storms worse, causing more flooding.
+In 2024, over 40% of flood claims came from low-to-moderate risk zones.

 FEMA Flood Zones Explained

-High-Risk Zones (Special Flood Hazard Areas – SFHA) require flood insurance for federally backed mortgages.
+High-Risk Zones (Special Flood Hazard Areas – SFHA) need flood insurance for mortgages.

 Who Really Needs Flood Insurance?